marco262/my_wiki/data/sandpoint/gm_notes/chapter-1-epilogue.md

     init_links();
 </script>

+# Meanwhile in Sandpoint...

+* Hemlock has been learning all the stuff that happened while he was gone
+* Hemlock will ask party to stick around a little longer in case goblins rally
+* Hart has been talking to the people of Sandpoint, and helping smooth over issues
+  * He talked with Alma and absolutely charmed her, after she'd been talking shit about the Magnimar soldiers
+  * He's been discreetly asking into the players, the goblins, etc. Learning about them as much as he can
+* Another family has left Sandpoint, and one was talked into not leaving by Hart

+# Interstitial

 [Music]($load|music|arr/Huon.mp3) ([stop]($stop|all|none))

 _Meanwhile, in [an opulent office](^sandpoint/xaneshas_office.jpg) somewhere in Magnimar, the setting sun is shining through tall windows framed by heavy curtains.
 The deep red light illuminates a woman in a plush, velvet chair as she sips at a glass of expensive wine.
 A man enters, neither knocking nor announcing himself.
 The woman addresses him without looking at him._